 - (5) The Adviser services the loans held by Business Investment in return for which the Adviser receives a 2.0% annual loan servicing fee based on the monthly aggregate balance of loans pledged under the Credit Facility.
 Since Business Investment is a consolidated subsidiary of ours, coupled with the fact that the total base management fee paid to the Adviser pursuant to the Advisory Agreement cannot exceed 2.0% of total assets (less any uninvested cash or cash equivalents resulting from borrowings) during any given calendar year, we treat payment of the loan servicing fee pursuant to the Credit Facility as a pre-payment of the base management fee under the Advisory Agreement.
 Accordingly, these loan servicing fees are 100% non-contractually, unconditionally and irrevocably credited back to us by the Adviser.
-The loan servicing fee for the three months ended March 31, 2023 was \$2.1 million.
+The loan servicing fee for the three months ended March 31, 2025 was \$2.8 million.
 See "Item 1.
-Business-Transactions with Related Parties-Loan Servicing Fee Pursuant to Credit Facility" and footnote 4 above for additional information. - (6) The incentive fee payable to the Adviser under the Advisory Agreement consists of two parts: an income-based fee and a capital gains-based fee.
+Business-Transactions with Related Parties-Loan Servicing Fee Pursuant to Credit Facility" and footnote 4 above for additional information. - The incentive fee payable to the Adviser under the Advisory Agreement consists of two parts: an income-based fee and a capital gains-based fee.
 The income-based incentive fee is payable quarterly in arrears, and equals 20% of the excess, if any, of our pre-incentive fee net investment income that exceeds a 1.75% quarterly hurdle rate of our net assets, which we define as total assets less indebtedness and before taking into account any incentive fees payable or contractually due but not payable during the period, at the end of the immediately preceding calendar quarter, adjusted appropriately for any share issuances or repurchases during the period, subject to a "catch-up" provision measured as of the end of each calendar quarter.
 The "catch-up" provision requires us to pay 100% of our pre-incentive fee net investment income with respect to that portion of such income, if any, that exceeds the hurdle rate but is less than 125% of the quarterly hurdle rate (or 2.1875%) in any calendar quarter.
 The catch-up provision is meant to provide our Adviser with 20% of our pre-incentive fee net investment income as if a hurdle rate did not apply when our pre-incentive fee net investment income exceeds 125% of the quarterly hurdle rate in any calendar quarter.
-For the three months ended March 31, 2023, the income-based incentive fee was \$2.2 million.
+For the three months ended March 31, 2025, the income-based incentive fee was \$2.3 million

 The capital gains-based incentive fee equals 20% of our net realized capital gains in excess of unrealized depreciation since our inception, if any, computed as all realized capital gains net of all realized capital losses and unrealized depreciation since our inception, less any prior payments, measured at the end of each calendar year and payable at the end of each fiscal year.
-During the three months ended March 31, 2023, we recorded a reversal of capital gains-based incentive fees of \$1.0 million in accordance with GAAP, which were not contractually due under the terms of the Advisory Agreement.
-Excluding this reversal, our incentive fees as a percentage of average net assets would be 1.93%.
+During the three months ended March 31, 2025, we recorded capital gains-based incentive fees of \$2.1 million in accordance with GAAP, which were not contractually due under the terms of the Advisory Agreement.

-No credits were applied to incentive fees for the three months ended March 31, 2023; however, the Adviser may credit such fees in the future.
+No credits were applied to incentive fees for the three months ended March 31, 2025; however, the Adviser may credit such fees in the future.